servoNoDev/Advanced-computer-vision/Viola-Jones/README.md

 <img src="https://miro.medium.com/v2/resize:fit:4800/format:webp/1*Hxwci_y3MQE81lmr2No3Ag.png">

 - Strong and weak classificator -> Cumulative increasing of feature number.
 - First level: If in tile is not detect one feature, tile will reject.
+The classifier uses only one estimator, one Haar feature.
+The most general estimator that lets out a minimum of false negatives.
+Release false positives that will be filtered out later.
+At this point, most of the incoming tiles end and do not look further.
 - Second lever: If in tile is not detect more then ten feature, tile wil recejt.
 - Chain rule.